-A "corporation" in Exeter, Rhode Island is an organization established under state law which is considered a separate "person" from any of the people who run it.
+A "corporation" in Exeter, Pennsylvania is an organization established under state law which is considered a separate "person" from any of the people who run it.

-This doctrine is recognized as "corporate personhood."
-While the concept is somewhat abstract, the law of Rhode Island treats corporations as individual persons, for most purposes.
+This doctrine is identified as "corporate personhood."
+While the concept is somewhat abstract, the law of Pennsylvania treats corporations as individual persons, for most purposes.
 This means that, legally, corporations have many of the same rights, privileges, and obligations as living, breathing human beings.

 Every profit-earning corporation in the U.S. must, legally, pay the federal corporate income tax.
-Most states further have their own corporate income tax, which corporations located in Exeter, Rhode Island have to remit.
+Most states additionally have their own corporate income tax, which corporations located in Exeter, Pennsylvania have to remit.

 At the federal level, and in some states, corporations are taxed at different rates from individuals.
 Federally, the top corporate tax rate is 35% - a rate applying to corporations earning more than .3 million per year.
 Corporations earning less than ,000 a year pay a 15% corporate tax rate, and there are a few tax brackets in between.
 For comparison, the federal income tax for individuals maxes out at 33%.

-In any case, Exeter, Rhode Island corporations have to pay both the state and federal income tax.
+In any case, Exeter, Pennsylvania corporations have to pay both the state and federal income tax.
 If they fail to do so, they can be subject to severe penalties, such as very large fines.
 These fines can be big enough to put some smaller companies out of business.
-Suffice to say, it's normally cheaper for corporations to pay their taxes than to not.
+Suffice to say, it's typically cheaper for corporations to pay their taxes than to not.

-How Can a Exeter, Rhode Island Corporate Tax Lawyer Help?
+How Can a Exeter, Pennsylvania Corporate Tax Lawyer Help?

 Many major corporations employ tax lawyers full time, to ensure that they are in compliance with tax laws, and find legal means to reduce their tax liability.